fabiantax87/Electron-Notes-app/README.md

 In the project directory, you can run:

-### `npm start`
+### `npm run electron:serve`

 Runs the app in the development mode.\
+Automatically opens a window when loaded.\

-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Alternatively open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-### `npm run build`
+### `npm run electron:build`

 Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.
+It correctly bundles React in production mode and optimizes the build for the best performance.\

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+To run the production ready version look in the `dist` folder and run the setup exe.